Basics of taxation

 Corporate residency

-- management and control
+- Management and control

 - Controlled Foreign Corporation (CFC)

-- "control" may include voting rights, shareholder value, operations/activities, etc. (see OECD on CFC)
+- "Control" may include voting rights, shareholder value, operations/activities, etc. (see OECD on CFC)

-- Source income
+- Source of income

 Double taxation